-Determining the High Stocking Reference
+6.1.2.4.1 Determining the High Stocking Reference

-The High Stocking Reference is defined as 80 percent of the highest value for aboveground standing live carbon stocks per acre within the Project Area during the preceding 10-year period.
-To determine the High Stocking Reference, the Project Operator must document changes in the Project Area's aboveground standing live and standing dead carbon stocks over the preceding 10 years, or for as long as the Project Operator has had control of the stocks, whichever is shorter.
-Figure 6.2 presents a graphical portrayal of a High Stocking Reference determination.
+The High Stocking Reference is defined as 80 percent of the highest value for aboveground standing live and standing dead carbon stocks per acre within the Project Area during the 10-year period preceding the project start date.
+To determine the High Stocking Reference, the Project Operator must document changes in the Project Area's aboveground standing live and standing dead carbon stocks over the 10 years prior to the initiation of the project, or for as long as the Project Operator has had control of the stocks, whichever is shorter.
+Figure 6.1 presents a graphical portrayal of a High Stocking Reference determination.

-Figure 6.2.
+Figure 6.1.
 Determining a Project Area's High Stocking Reference